holoviz/lumen/docs/how_to/data_visualization/views.md

 :::{admonition} What does this guide solve?
 :class: important
-This guide will go through how to define views on your dashboard
+This guide will show you how to define views on your dashboard
 :::

-## Defining views
+## Overview
 A view is the final output of a dashboard.
-Views are located in the target area and can be a table or numerous kinds of plots by utilizing the [Holoviz ecosystem](https://holoviz.org/).
+Views are located in the `target` area and can take the form of various visual components.
+Lumen includes many [view types](../../reference/view/index.md), and is built so that you can easily use components from the [Holoviz ecosystem](https://holoviz.org/), such as a [scatter plot from hvPlot](https://hvplot.holoviz.org/reference/pandas/scatter.html) or an [indicator from Panel](https://panel.holoviz.org/reference/index.html#indicators).

 ![](../../_static/excalidraw/lumen_dashboard.png)

-Below is an example of two views a [hvplot](https://hvplot.holoviz.org/) and a table.
+Below is an example of two views of the same data - a scatter plot and a table.

 ::::{tab-set}
 :::{tab-item} Specification (YAML)